ddnexus/pagy/docs/api/countless.md

 ## Methods

-The construction of the final `Pagy::Countless` object is splitted into 2 steps: the regular `initialize` method and the `finalize` method, which will use the retrieved items number to calculate the rest of the pagination integers.
+The construction of the final `Pagy::Countless` object is split into 2 steps: the regular `initialize` method and the `finalize` method, which uses the retrieved items number to calculate the rest of the pagination integers.

 ### Pagy::Countless.new(vars)